Alois Rašín: Student radical movement

 Rašín returned from his military service in the fall of 1892 and started to work as an advocate concipient.
-He was elected the mayor of "Slavia": literary and rhetorical association of progressors that supported strengthening radicalism.
+He was elected the mayor of "Slavia": literary and rhetorical association of progressives that supported strengthening radicalism.
 He also published critical articles in journals New Flows of Ideas (Nové Proudy) and Prospects (Rozhledy) like Study on the death penalty, Judicial independence, Political crimes according to the outline of the new Criminal Code, Reflections on the draft Criminal Code.

 Despite having little and questionable evidence against radical movements in Prague, the Austrian government declared a state of emergency in September 1893 and started to arrest critical voices.
 In October Alois Rašín was taken to custody together with redactors and editorial staff of oppositional newspapers Antonín Hajn, Josef Škába, Antonín Pravoslav Veselý, Karel Stanislav Sokol, Stanislav Kostka Neumann, and others.
 Journals were banned and 70 people were arrested.
 The defendants in the process remembered as Omladina Trial were accused of the highest treason for conspiring against the state.
 In fact, the group called Omladina never existed.
 In January 1894 the trial began and Rašín was sentenced to 2 years unconditionally to prison in Bory (cell number 248).
 He lost his academic titles and civil rights.

 In prison, he never asked for pardon and in his free time, he pursued learning French, English, reading, translating (translated English social-political text The Eight Hour Day), and studying national economic policies.
 In November 1894, his father became a member of the Imperial Council which is the highest legislative body of the Cisleithanian part of the Austro-Hungarian Empire based in Vienna.
 When he returned, he planned to stand against weakness and humanism of the realist wing of the Young Czech Party represented by Tomáš Garrigue Masaryk.
 The Young Czech Party was also denounced by supporters of Czech Modernism like Josef Svatopluk Machar.